guptabless/IP-STASTUS/README.md

 ## usage:

-IpStatus.py  -a <" Valid key of your account "> -i <" Mentioned the valid ip address taht you want to check ">
+IpStatus.py  -a <" Valid key of your account "> -i <" Mentioned the valid ip address that you want to check or location of text file">